AnisiaOltean/rest-api/DOCUMENTATION.md

     - findAllByUser(@Request() request)
     - async delete(id: number)

 These operations are provided to the React client through the controllers which call the underlying service classes.
-Our services use `Repository` class from typeORM which provides abstractions over basic methods like save, find, update and delete which allow us to not write the database queries by hand.
+Our services use `Repository` class from TypeORM (`@nestjs/typeorm`) which provides abstractions over basic methods like save(), find(), update() and delete() which allow us to not write the database queries by hand.
 A simple example of this is the create method in the users.service.ts class which uses the typeORM repository save() method to insert the new record in the database.
 This method is invoked in both the UsersController and the AuthController since both controllers have the AuthService as provider.
 ```
 users.service.ts
   async create(createUserDto: CreateUserDto) {